 When we step back from individual events and observe reality as a whole, another pattern becomes visible.
 Life does not unfold in straight lines, but in repeating rhythms.
 Everything seems to move in cycles.

 Each rhythm sets the conditions for another.
-Environmental cycles influence biological ones, which in turn affect behaviour, energy levels, and internal processes within the human body.
-Like interlocking gears, the motion of one cycle sustains the movement of others.Viewed this way, reality appears less chaotic and more coherent—not static, but shaped by continuous movement and repetition.
+Environmental cycles influence biological cycles, which in turn affect behaviour, energy levels, and internal processes within the human body.
+Like interlocking gears, the motion of one cycle sustains the movement of others.
+Viewed this way, reality appears less random and more organised, shaped by ongoing cycles and repetition.

 Human perception allows us to interact with the world, yet it represents only a small portion of what may actually exist around us.

-However, scientific observation reveals that the range of signals detectable by human senses is extremely limited.
+Scientific observation reveals that the range of signals detectable by human senses is extremely limited.
 The electromagnetic spectrum, for example, extends far beyond the narrow band of visible light that humans can perceive.
 Infrared and ultraviolet radiation exist alongside visible light, yet they remain invisible to our eyes.

 Much of human behaviour appears deliberate and conscious.
 Yet a closer look at the workings of the mind suggests that many of our actions originate from patterns established long before we begin to question them.